 Forecasting Unit at John F. Kennedy Airport in New York

 Dr. Williams has published in the areas of radar and satellite climatology and the climatology of tropical environments.
 He is also publisher of the Mobile Weather and Marine Almanac.
 In 2004, Dr. Williams narrated and wrote the script for the DVD entitled “Hurricane Ivan: A Portrait from Earth and Space”.
 The following year he narrated and wrote the script for second DVD called “Hurricane Katrina: America’s Costliest Storm.”
 A third DVD was produced in 2007 called “The Winds of Katrina.”

 Dr Williams retired from full-time teaching in August of 2009 after 41 years with USA.
-However, he continues to teach climatology and in 2012 he returned to his position as Director of the Coastal Weather Research Center.
+However, he still serves as Director of the Coastal Weather Research Center.